 Creating a strong brand presence

-I call this strategy “branding through performance” – the use of performance marketing mindset to create a strong brand presence.
+This strategy is called “branding through performance” – the use of performance marketing methods to create a strong brand presence.

 Investing into the trifecta of onsite content creation, SMM and link building should be the first thing to consider.